yohasebe/openai-chat-api-workflow/README.md

 - Microsoft Edge (Stable, Beta, Dev, etc.)
 - Brave Browser

-Restart the OpenAI Workflow server by executing `openai-restart-server` in case the web UI does not work as expected after changing the default browser.
+Restart the OpenAI Workflow server by executing `openai-restart-server` if the web UI does not work as expected after changing the default browser.

 **Web UI Modes**